 - Gloopey glue (PVA glue to you and I)

 - Black and yellow paint

 - Hole punch

 - 2 black pipe cleaners

 That’s it!
-Our simple paper plate Bumble bee.
+Oliver’s simple Paper Plate Bumble Bee.
 What do you think of him?
-Oliver was very chuffed when he won first prize at our local horticultural show too.
+Oliver was very chuffed when he won first prize for his efforts at our local horticultural show too.

 What crafts do you do with paper plates?
 Have your kids entered their crafts into any shows?